rust-lang-ua/learn_rust_together/Game.md

-# Rust Game & Graphics Developer's Toolbox
+# Rust Game, Graphics and Multimedia Developer's Toolbox

 Curated collection of resources to make games on Rust.